Dr-sure/hello-world/README.md

 # hello-world
-No.1 SF player in Tanggu
+print ("I am the No.1 SF player in Tanggu.")